-The articles, fashioned by Indian and Eskimo patients at our Manitoba Sanatorium, were artfully arranged in front of a large backdrop featuring an Arctic scene.
+The articles, fashioned by Indian and Eskimo patients at o u r Manitoba Sanatorium, were artfully arranged in front of a large backdrop featuring an Arctic scene.
 Special lighting was used to throw a soft glow on cut-outs of icebergs, polar bears, seals and other animals which stood out against a blue Arctic sky.

-Presiding at the three-day display was Miss Mitzi Newmark, crafts instructress at Manitoba Sanatorium, assisted by Mrs. V. E. Davidson who until her retirement last winboine Hospital in Brandon, has been appointed day supervisor; Mrs. Isabella Findlay has been transferred from her post as night supervisor at the Central TB Clinic to night supervisor at the M.R.H.; Mrs. Mary Swaffield has been appointed evening supervisor, and Mrs. Dorothy Jordan is relief evening supervisor.
+Presiding at the three-day display was Miss Mitzi Newmark, crafts instructress at Manitoba Sanatorium, assisted by Mrs. V. E. Davidson who until her retirement last winter was crafts instructress at Assiniboine Hospital.